Jennifer Jako

-Jennifer Jako (born 1973) is an AIDS activist, filmmaker, photographer, lecturer and designer.
+Jennifer Jako (born February 14, 1973) is an AIDS activist, filmmaker, photographer, lecturer and designer.
 She is the co-director of the documentary film, Blood Lines, a portrait of HIV-positive youth.
 Following her infection with HIV at age 18, she began educating in the hopes of preventing HIV infection in young people.

-Background
+Early life and education

 Jako was born in Drumright, Oklahoma, to an Italian mother from Padriciano near Trieste and Hungarian father from Nagykovácsi near Budapest.
 Jako's nomadic childhood was abusive, impoverished and sometimes homeless.

 The countries and states she grew up in include: Oklahoma, Illinois, New York, Colorado, Oregon, Mexico, Canada, Italy, Hungary, the Netherlands, England, Germany, Belgium, Austria, Switzerland, France, Spain, Turkey and Morocco.
 She is fluent in Spanish, French, Italian and English and speaks some Hungarian, Dutch and German.
 She attended Summit County High School in Frisco, Colorado, Glencoe High School in Hillsboro, Oregon, Lake Oswego High School in Lake Oswego, Oregon, and Grant High School in Portland, Oregon.
 She graduated from the latter in 1991.

-She studied fine art at Ecole Supérieure d’Arts Plastiques in Monte Carlo, Monaco in 1991 and the Pacific Northwest College of Art (PNCA) from 1993 to 1995 in Portland.
 After an initial six months of sexual activity at age 18, she became abstinent.

+She studied fine art at Ecole Supérieure d'Arts Plastiques in Monte Carlo, Monaco in 1991.
+While studying in Monaco, she also worked as a nanny.
+She went on to study at the Pacific Northwest College of Art (PNCA) from 1993 to 1995 in Portland.

+HIV activism

-She found out she was HIV positive at age 18 from a routine Pap test appointment at which a nurse encouraged her to get tested for HIV as she had had six partners.
+Jako found out she was HIV positive in September 1992, at age 19 during a routine Pap test appointment at which a nurse encouraged her to get tested for HIV as she had had six partners.
 Jako did not consider herself to be at risk for HIV nor Sexually Transmitted Infections (STIs) and took the test out of social responsibility.
 When diagnosed, she was told she would be lucky to live to age 25.

+Jako became a self-described "HIV poster girl," making appearances on television and radio to raise awareness of the virus.
+She appeared on the ABC Afterschool Special called Sex Unplugged, a Glamour article on HIV-positive women and their HIV-negative partners, and in 1996 was interviewed on The Jenny Jones Show.

-During her studies at PNCA, she began work with another HIV-positive woman, Rebecca Guberman, on a documentary film, Blood Lines, which would later be broadcast on MTV as True Life: It Could Be You from 1999– 2004.
+During her studies at PNCA, she began work with another HIV-positive woman, Rebecca Guberman, on a documentary film, Blood Lines.
 Production assistance came from the Paul Robeson Fund for Independent Media, Wieden & Kennedy and the Henry J. Kaiser Family Foundation.
+The documentary premiered on MTV as True Life: It Could Be You on World AIDS Day 1998, and continued to be broadcast from 1999– 2004.
 It is now distributed as an educational video.
 An updated version of Blood Lines was released in 2015.

+In May 2006, Jako appeared on the cover of Newsweek at six months pregnant.

+By 2010, Jako decided to step back from activism to focus on her personal life.